cyfyifanchen/dotfiles-and-tools/README.md

 # Tools

+A set of tools I use daily.

-- System Keymapper: karabiner-element
+### System Keymapper: karabiner-element

+It always is the first thing I download on a new machine, making HJKL system wide available, it's pure magic.

-- Editor: Vim
+### Editor: Vim

+Vimmer who I am.

-- Copy and Paste: Pastebot
+### Copy and Paste: Pastebot

+The universal clipboard is just awesome, screenshots and gif can also be put into the clipboard.

-- Gif Recorder: Kap
+### Gif Recorder: Kap

+Free and high quality, thinking about contribute to it.

-- IDE: VSCode with VSvim
+### IDE: VSCode with VSvim

+Gosh, it is being updated quite often, no longer need to use `.vimrc` anymore, and it introduced me Sneak, thanks for that.

-- Terminal: Tabby
+### Terminal: Tabby

+This is by far the most comfortable and modern Terminal Simulator I've ever used.

-- Screenshot: Snipaste
+### Screenshot: Snipaste

+Free and edit all in one.

-- Browser: Arc
+### Browser: Arc

+It cures my tab syndrome.

-- Git: Github Desktop Client
+### Git: Github Desktop Client

+When the code is ready to commit, switching out from editor, using a different client often fresh my mind a lot.
+That's why I keep using it.